 Name pronunciation: Akemi [uh-KEM-ee] Dawn Bowman

 Author bio (short): Akemi Dawn Bowman is a critically-acclaimed author who writes across genres.
 Her novels have received multiple accolades and award nominations, and her debut novel, Starfish, was a William C. Morris Award Finalist Starfish, Locus Award Finalist The Infinity Courts series, Summer Bird Blue, Harley in the Sky, Generation Misfits, and Where the Lost Ones Go.
 She has written short fiction for Star Wars and Magic: The Gathering, and has contributed to several upcoming anthologies.
-She has a BA in social sciences from the University of Nevada, Las Vegas, and currently lives in Scotland with her husband and two children.
+She has a BA in social sciences from the University of Nevada, Las Vegas, and currently lives in Scotland with her family.
 She overthinks everything, including this bio.
 Visit Akemi online at www.AkemiDawnBowman.com, or on Instagram @AkemiDawnBowman.

 Author bio (long): Akemi Dawn Bowman is a critically-acclaimed author who writes across genres.
 She was born in Pittsburgh, Pennsylvania, but moved to Las Vegas as a toddler.

 When she was five years old, she threw a penny in a fountain and wished that she could be a kindergarten teacher when she grew up.
 A month later, when she was writing a book about a family of cats, she realized she’d made a terrible mistake.
 She spent many late nights hoping the universe wouldn’t hold her to the wish, because she wanted to be a writer, not a teacher.
-This incident led to many years of self-doubt, second-guessing, and overthinking.
-(Okay, it probably wasn’t just this incident, but for the purpose of the story, we’ll just say it was.)
+This incident (probably) led to many years of self-doubt, second-guessing, and overthinking.

 Despite Akemi’s big dreams of becoming a writer, her parents had other ideas for her future.
 They saw music as her ticket to a full-ride scholarship one day, so they set her up with flute lessons at age six and piano lessons at age seven.
 Akemi begrudgingly went along with it, because she wasn’t very good at expressing her frustrations, but continued to write stories.
 Some of her lesser-known work includes a story about a girl running away to live with wolves, a group of kids who find a magical sword and a baby dragon, and a genre-defying tale about a girl whose horse is stolen by an ice-cream truck driver.
 (They are lesser-known for a good reason.)